Roseanna Cunningham: Political career

-In the 1992 general election Cunningham stood in the Perth and Kinross constituency, losing by around 2,000 votes.
+At the 1992 general election Cunningham stood in the Perth and Kinross constituency, losing by around 2,000 votes.

-In 1995, she gained the seat in the Perth and Kinross by-election succeeding the recently deceased Conservative MP, Sir Nicholas Fairbairn.
-She had initially been left off the SNP's candidate shortlist over her brief relationship in the 1970s with Donald Bain, then husband of SNP MP Margaret Ewing, on the grounds that the issue could prove an embarrassment to the party.
-Cunningham said the affair had begun after the couple had separated.
+In 1995 she gained the seat in the Perth and Kinross by-election, succeeding the recently deceased Conservative MP, Sir Nicholas Fairbairn.
+She had initially been omitted from the SNP's candidate shortlist over her brief relationship in the 1970s with Donald Bain, the then husband of SNP MP Margaret Ewing, on the grounds that the issue could prove an embarrassment to the party.
+Cunningham said the affair had begun after Bain and Ewing had separated.
 She was put back in contention following an intervention by the then party leader Alex Salmond, and after Ewing made clear she had no objection to Cunningham's candidature.
 In the 1997 election, she stood for the Perth constituency and was elected.

 In 1999 she became the MSP for Perth.
 In 2000, she was elected the SNP Senior Vice-Convener (depute leader).
 Also in that year, she helped establish the Scottish Left Review publication.
 She stood down as an MP in 2001, to concentrate on the Scottish Parliament.

 John Swinney announced his resignation as leader of the SNP on 22 June 2004, and on the same day, Cunningham announced that she would be a candidate in the subsequent election for the party leadership.
 In the early stages of the campaign, she appeared to be the clear front-runner, but former leader Alex Salmond entered the race just before nominations closed and Cunningham finished a distant second.

 In December 2006, she led an unsuccessful attempt to prevent same-sex couples from gaining the right to adopt children, despite having previously been named ScotsGay Parliamentarian of the Year in 1998.
 When legislation to introduce same-sex marriage in Scotland was passed by the Scottish Parliament in February 2014, she voted against the bill.

 In the first reshuffle of the SNP Government in February 2009, Cunningham was appointed as Minister for the Environment.
 In December 2010, she also took on portfolio responsibility for climate change, becoming Minister for the Environment and Climate Change.
 After the 2011 election, which saw an SNP landslide, she was appointed Minister for Community Safety and Legal Affairs with special responsibility for tackling sectarianism.

 In Nicola Sturgeon's first reshuffle in November 2014, she was promoted to Cabinet as Cabinet Secretary for Fair Work, Skills and Training.

 She announced on 21 August 2020 that she would step down as an MSP in the 2021 Scottish election.